AdobeDocs/experience-platform.en/help/xdm/tutorials/relationship-b2b.md

 In order to establish a relationship, both schemas must have defined primary identities and be enabled for [!DNL Real-time Customer Profile].
 When setting a primary identity for a B2B entity, keep in mind that string-based entity IDs may overlap if you are collecting them across different systems or locations, which could lead to data conflicts in Platform.

-To account for this, all standard B2B classes contain "key" fields that conform to the [!UICONTROL B2B Source] data type.
+To account for this, all standard B2B classes contain "key" fields that conform to the [[!UICONTROL B2B Source] data type](../data-types/b2b-source.md).
 This data type provides fields for a string identifier for the B2B entity along with other contextual information about the identifier's source.
 One of these fields, `sourceKey`, concatenates the values of the other fields in the data type to produce a wholly unique identifier for the entity.
 This field should always be used as the primary identity for B2B entity schemas.

 ![sourceKey field](../images/tutorials/relationship-b2b/sourcekey.png)